swanky-rt/Student-Navigator/assignment-3/README.md

 ___

-#### Implementation Details
+#### Design Choice and Implementation Details

-- Implemented within the main() function of train_dp_model.py.
+- **Implementation Location**: Integrated inside the `main()` function of `train_dp_model.py`.
+  - (Keeping it within the main script ensures the δ-sensitivity test runs on the same data and model setup, providing consistent comparison.)
-- Uses the same trained model architecture and hyperparameters as the baseline–DP comparison.
+- **Model and Parameters**: Reuses the same MLP architecture and tuned hyperparameters from the Baseline–DP comparison.
+  - (Ensures that the only variable factor is δ, isolating its direct effect on privacy and accuracy.)
+- **Delta Sweep**: Evaluated for δ ∈ {1/N, 1e-3, 5e-4, 1e-4, 5e-5}.
+  - (Chosen range covers both theoretical (1/N) and practical (1e−3–1e−5) DP regimes, helping visualize how sensitive ε–accuracy is to δ.)
-- For each δ in {1/N, 1e-3, 5e-4, 1e-4, 5e-5}, the function train_dp_for_delta() retrains a DP model using the same σ = 1.5, C = 0.17, and Lot Size = 60.
+- **Fixed Parameters**: σ = 1.5, C = 0.17, Lot Size = 60.
-- At every epoch, it records the (ε, test accuracy) pair and saves them for plotting.
+  - (These values were selected from prior tuning as the most balanced for stability and strong privacy.)

 #### Outputs (Saved under artifacts/)